Financial-Times/origami-build-tools/README.md

 Checks Sass supports [silent and non-silent compilation modes](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 If `pa11y.html` demo exists, confirms it is accessible using [Pa11y](http://pa11y.org/).
 If `package.json` contains a `test` script, confirms it exits with a 0 exit code.
-Runs tests using [Karma](https://karma-runner.github.io) defaulting to PhantomJS, can be configured to use BrowserStack by using the `--browserstack` flag.
+Runs tests using [Karma](https://karma-runner.github.io) defaulting to Chrome Stable, can be configured to use BrowserStack by using the `--browserstack` flag.

 ## Migration guide